footballhead/pre-ablo/_DOCS/README.txt

 Changelog
 --------------------------------------------------------------------------------

-v0.2.4
+v0.3.0

-  * Custom ddraw patch based on diablo-ddrawwrapper by Strange Bytes.
+  * Introduce modified ddraw patch based on diablo-ddrawwrapper by Strange Bytes
       * Upstream: https://github.com/strangebytes/diablo-ddrawwrapper
       * Fork: https://github.com/footballhead/diablo-ddrawwrapper
       * This release bundles v0.1.0
-  * Custom ddraw patch locks the mouse to the window to reduce panic mistakes
+  * Modify ddraw patch to lock the mouse to the window (reduces panic mistakes)
       * Configurable via the "Capture Mouse" option in the ~ menu
+  * Remove lmh_nocrash since we have missing warrior graphics
+  * Remove music-nompq-fix because we bundle a working MPQ

 v0.2.3